So Many Options!

 Understanding Private Mortgages!

-Mortgage Tips Mohamed Mahmoud 28 Sep
+Mortgage Tips 28 Sep

 Private mortgage lenders are great options when needed!
 Ensure you have an exit plan before you enter into one; these are NOT long term transactions.
 Did you know?
 A private Mortgage is based on the property’s value, not the purchasers credit score or income.
 This makes private Mortgages a viable option for individuals with a below average credit rating, little down payment or lack of traditional proof of income.